HasanNofal/django-tutorial/README.md

 http://127.0.0.1:8000/admin/
 ```
 5- Login and create a new question
-6- Go to and click on your question:
+6- Go to polls and click on your question:
 ```
 http://127.0.0.1:8000/polls/
 ```